2016 New Mexico elections: New Mexico Legislature

 Democrats strengthened their control of the Senate and regained control of the House, securing both legislative chambers.

 Ballot measures

 Constitutional Amendment 1

 The New Mexico Denial of Bail Measure is a constitutional amendment that allows courts to deny bail to a defendant charged with a felony, but only if the defendant is deemed a threat to the public.
 It was designed to retain the right to pretrial release for non-dangerous defendants.

+Judicial elections

+Supreme Court

+Incumbent justice Judith Nakamura was appointed by Governor Susana Martinez on November 12, 2015, after Justice Richard C. Bosson retired.
+Justice Nakamura ran to complete the remainder of Justice Bosson's term ending in 2020, and was challenged by Democratic candidate Michael Vigil, the chief judge of the New Mexico Court of Appeals.

+To date, this the last time Republicans have won a statewide election in New Mexico.